-MSI has a Globus endpoint on the MSI Second Tier storage system, with endpoint name umnmsi#tier2.
+MSI has a Globus endpoint on the MSI Second Tier storage system, with the endpoint name UMN MSI Tier2.
 This endpoint allows MSI users to transfer data to and from MSI Second Tier storage.

-To use Globus to access MSI Second Tier storage, follow the same process for a Globus transfer outlined in our Globus documentation, but select endpoint umnmsi#tier2 from the Transfer Panel.
-After selecting umnmsi#tier2, you will be asked to log in using your MSI username and password (which may be the same as your UMN username and password, if your MSI and UMN accounts are unified).
+To use Globus to access MSI Second Tier storage, follow the same process for a Globus transfer outlined in our Globus documentation, but select endpoint UMN MSI Tier2 from the Transfer Panel.

-The Globus endpoint software supporting transfers to has appeared stable, though in its current implementation the umnmsi#tier2 endpoint has generally delivered lower transfer performance than MSI's standard Globus endpoint.
+The Globus endpoint software supporting transfers has appeared stable, though in its current implementation the UMN MSI Tier2 endpoint has generally delivered lower transfer performance.
 It has been observed that higher transfer rates are obtained for fewer large files, than for many small files.
 Users may wish to consider combining small files into composite archive files for faster transfer, though this is up to the user.

 Sharing data with Globus